-In order to dispense a brand name drug when the prescriber indicates "DAW" and "Brand Necessary" or "Brand Medically Necessary" on the face of the prescription, the pharmacist may indicate a "yes" in the brand necessary field of the paper claim form or a "1" when billing electronically.
+Note: When the prescriber indicates "DAW" and "Brand Necessary" or "brand medically necessary", the pharmacist may then indicate a "yes" in the brand necessary field of the paper claim form or a "1" when billing electronically.
+This will cause the claim to be paid at the EAC price.